ethanny2/photogram/README.md

 - State synchronization through Context between Lightbox and timeline/profile photo
 - Suggestion sidebar on devices with larger widths to find new accounta to follow
 - Search bar with lodash debounce to search for users
 - Ability to create a new post with image preview through Amazon S3 Buckets
 - Notifications that are updated in real time through Firestore snapshot listeners
 - Explore page with custom infinite scroll hook and Tailwind loader animation to browse random photos
 - Profile pages for individual users which can be visited by unauthenticated users (no commenting and liking) and authenticated users
-- Settings to change username, profilePicture, bio and password
+- Settings to change username, profile picture, bio and password
 - Settings to delete account
 - Integration testing through React Testing Library